FabrizioSulcaR/news-query_RPP-lab/README.md

 5. Perform similarity search queries
 6. Run LangChain end-to-end pipeline

-### Option 2: Python Scripts
+**All functions and classes are defined directly in the notebook** - no external imports from `src/` needed!

+### Optional: Using Modular Code

-You can also use individual modules programmatically:
+If you prefer, you can also use the individual modules in the `src/` directory:

 #### Fetch RSS Feed
 ```python